HassanBouzkan/myApp3/README.md

 # My app
-This app allows us to calculate GCD between two numbers.
+This app allows you to calculate GCD between two numbers.